 Why should you learn about it?
 Well, a key element of learning about photography is to know how a camera works – inside and out.
 Knowing the full extent of your camera’s functionality and capabilities makes you a better photographer.

-That’s why understanding everything there is to know about shutters is a fundamental part of your development.
+That’s why understanding everything there is to know about shutters is a fundamental part of your development, even if you don’t even know how to change your shutter speed yet.

 Ready?
 Jump into our ultimate guide that answers everything photographers want to know about camera shutters.